alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I reviewed some projects I had in mind and how I could implement them using the lenjugaues I currently know.

 **Thoughts**: It was a quiet day, it relaxes me to look for projects calmly and talk with friends about opinions.

+### Day 24: July 14, Monday

+**Today's Progress**: Today I started a new project, it is a kind of “game” that is played on a web page, it is still in development.

+**Thoughts**: I woke up in the middle of the night because of a nightmare, I had the dream so vivid that I had to write it down somewhere, what better idea than to make a “game” about it, right?

+**Link(s) to work**: [Commit of today](https://github.com/alex-gamero/Nullpoint/commit/988925308cca465588b63ddfeae4be05d30007d0)